Picovoice/cheetah/README.md

 AccessKey also verifies that your usage is within the limits of your account.
 Everyone who signs up for [Picovoice Console](https://console.picovoice.ai/) receives the `Free Tier` usage rights described [here](https://picovoice.ai/pricing/).
 If you wish to increase your limits, you can purchase a subscription plan.

+## Language Support

+- Cheetah Streaming Speech-to-Text currently supports English only.
+- Support for [additional languages is available for commercial customers](https://picovoice.ai/consulting/) on a case-by-case basis.

 ## Demos